chancesmith/chance-smith-gatsby-blog/content/blog/work-out-loud/index.md

 > WOL: I just finished writing this post.
 Now, I'm looking at starting tomorrow's post.

+You can get extra credit if you give quick options the team can vote on.

+> WOL: I'm stuck on latest customer request.
+>
+> Options (emoji vote):one:
+> 1️⃣ ask #help channel
+> 2️⃣ email customer with questions
+> 3️⃣ ask @adam for help
+> 4️⃣ hold off until tomorrow

 ## How often should I Work out loud?

 First of the day, and if your work is blocked, plans change, or starting a new task.